![]() |

 CLOSE-UP of Oh My Mushi |

-For many of my pet portraits done in pastel, I have chosen a type of sandpaper usually used for sanding wet metal and I buy it at the hardware store.
-You will recognize it as the black crushed diamond surface that also comes in several surface weights but only comes in one size 9”x11”.
-I use 600 – 400 weight which grabs more pastel layers than the traditional pastel papers.
-Another most interesting feature, the surface of the sandpaper has sparkly crushed diamonds, which give a real sparkle when the light hits the finished painting, catching the viewer’s eyes subtly.
+For many of my pet portraits done in pastel, I have chosen a type of sandpaper usually used for sanding wet metal, and I buy it at the hardware store.
+You will recognize it as the black crushed diamond surface, which also comes in several surface weights but is only available in one size: 9”x11”.
+I use 600 – 400-weight paper, which grabs more pastel layers than the traditional pastel papers.
+Another interesting feature is that the surface of the sandpaper features sparkly crushed diamonds, which add a subtle sparkle when the light hits the finished painting, drawing the viewer’s eyes.

-Mushi’s portrait challenged me to try different techniques with my new soft pastels to create her most divine daily brushed fur that puffs like candy cotton.
+Mushi’s portrait challenged me to experiment with different techniques using my new soft pastels to create her most divine, daily-brushed fur that puffs like cotton candy.
 Firstly, I stroked down several colors that will be underneath the top layers to give interest and depth to the fur.
-Then I put down some shades closer to the actual fur color while lightly rubbing the top layer of pastel with a make-up sponge to soften the pastel edges to a blur.
+Then I applied some shades closer to the actual fur color while lightly rubbing the top layer of pastel with a makeup sponge to soften the pastel edges into a blur.

 Purrrr-fectly Meow, Minaz